zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-overview.md

 ## Overview

-The design of the Azure Portal UX provides unique data access challenges.
+The Azure Portal UX provides unique data access challenges.
 Many blades and parts may be displayed at the same time, each of which instantiates a new `ViewModel` instance.
 Each `ViewModel` often needs access to the same or related data.
-To optimize for these interesting data-access patterns, Azure Portal extensions follow specific design patterns that consist of data management and code organization, as in the following sections.
+To optimize for these interesting data-access patterns, extensions follow specific patterns that consist of data management and code organization.

+The following sections discuss these concepts and how to apply them to an extension.

 * **Data management**